Lady Mountbatten: Early life

-Edwina Cynthia Annette Ashley was born in 1901, the elder daughter of Wilfrid Ashley (later 1st Baron Mount Temple), who was a Conservative member of Parliament.
+Edwina Cynthia Annette Ashley was born on 28 November 1901, the elder daughter of Wilfrid Ashley, later 1st Baron Mount Temple, and Amalia Mary Maud Cassel (1880–1911).
 Her younger sister was Mary Ashley (Lady Delamere).
-Patrilineally, she was a great-granddaughter of the reformist 7th Earl of Shaftesbury.
-Edwina's mother, Amalia Mary Maud Cassel (1880–1911), was the only child of the international magnate Sir Ernest Cassel (1852–1921), friend and private financier to the future King Edward VII.
-Cassel had been born in Cologne, Prussia, of Jewish origin.
-He was one of the richest and most powerful men in Europe.
+Through her father she was a great‑granddaughter of the reforming 7th Earl of Shaftesbury.
+Her mother was the only child of the international financier Sir Ernest Cassel (1852–1921), a close friend and private adviser to the future King Edward VII.
+Cassel, born in Cologne, Prussia, to a Jewish family, became one of the wealthiest and most influential men in Europe.

-After Wilfred Ashley's remarriage in 1914 to Molly Forbes-Sempill (ex-wife of Rear-Admiral Arthur Forbes-Sempill), Edwina Ashley was sent away to boarding schools, first to the Links in Eastbourne, then to Alde House in Suffolk, at neither of which was she a willing pupil.
-Edwina was unhappy during the time because, in addition to a sour relationship with her stepmother, she was bullied at school on account of her grandfather being rich, German, and Jewish.
-She later described her experience at school as 'sheer hell'.
-Her grandfather, Sir Ernest, solved the domestic dilemma by inviting her to live with him and, eventually, to act as hostess at his London residence, Brook House.
-Later, his other mansions, Moulton Paddocks and Branksome Dene, would become part of her inheritance from him.
+Following her mother's death and her father's remarriage to Molly Forbes-Sempill (formerly the wife of Rear-Admiral Arthur Forbes-Sempill), Edwina was sent to boarding schools, first the Links in Eastbourne and later Alde House in Suffolk.
+She disliked both establishments.
+Alongside a strained relationship with her stepmother, she was bullied because her grandfather was rich, German, and Jewish.
+She later described her experience at school as "sheer hell".
+Her grandfather eventually intervened, inviting her to live with him and to act as hostess at his London residence, Brook House.
+His other properties, including Moulton Paddocks and Branksome Dene, later formed part of her inheritance.